 Spring Free EV rebuffed all attempts at negotiation between their initial breach of the contract on December 3rd, 2021, and January 18th, 2022.
 On January 18th, 2022 Spring Free EV decline the settlement proposal offered by Push ROI’s lawyers, and refused to make a counter offer ending the confidential settlement negotiations.

-Nearly a month later on March 15th, 2022 Push ROI published this blog post, in the hopes of warning others about Spring Free EV’s bad faith approach to contracts.
+Over a month later on March 15th, 2022 Push ROI published this blog post, in the hopes of warning others about Spring Free EV’s bad faith approach to contracts.
 The allegations that Push ROI has made publicly since March 15th, 2022 have remained entirely undisputed by Spring Free EV until an email on August 12th, 2022, offering no specific factual disputes.

 When Push ROI requested a statement defending Spring Free EV’s actions, on August 2nd, 2022 in an email, and on Twitter referencing the email Spring Free EV provided no response, apart from blocking Mason Pelt on Twitter.

 Despite all this on August 12, 2022, Spring Free EV’s Lawyer Rob Sayles sent the following email.

 “Spring Free EV desires to resolve the dispute with Push ROI.
 The process would be easier if we enter into confidential settlement discussions, which is the normal process for business disputes like these.
 We will not be able to resolve this dispute if you are not willing to speak with me over the phone, you post our communications on social media, and you and Push ROI continue to make allegations about my client online.
 Spring Free EV disputes these allegations.
 That being said, my client would still like me to visit with you to see if the parties can reach a resolution of this matter.
 Just contact me at the number below if you would like to discuss a potential settlement.